Ari24-cb24/python-crackmes/README.md

 # python-crackmes
 I've created some python crackmes.
 Inspired by John Hammond!

+Some crackmes (or shall I call them obfuscated python code :)) in the beginner levels may seem complicated but they aren't!
+Use a bit of your time and figure it out.
+They aren't that hard, trust me.

 The folder name is the difficulty level of the crackme

 1: eZ